project, n. – a collaborative event; a figure set or thrown onto a surface; an idea in the making.

 project, v. – to create a form; to assert and render audible at a distance

-Project Rhetoric marks the beginning of an international collective dedicated to advancing the critical-theoretical study and social advocacy of rhetoric across academic, civil society, and institutional contexts.
-Launched on 18 July 2012, it seeks to invite the formation of a collective, a group gathered and a body of work addressed to a broad and evolving set of problems, including the variety of experiences, gestures, and discourses that enable rhetoric, the relationship between the advocacy of rhetoric and ethical life in transitional and established democracies, and the education of political and media institutions about the roots and possibilities of rhetorical expression.
+Project Rhetoric is dedicated to advancing the critical-theoretical study and social advocacy of rhetoric across academic, civil society, and institutional contexts.
+It seeks to invite the formation of a collective, a group gathered and a body of work addressed to a broad and evolving set of problems, including the variety of experiences, gestures, and discourses that enable rhetoric, the relationship between the advocacy of rhetoric and ethical life in transitional and established democracies, and the education of political and media institutions about the roots and possibilities of rhetorical expression.

 What if the problem is not an excess of rhetoric?

 In so many ways, rhetoric remains unspeakable.
 More often than not, the English-speaking media and its twenty-four-seven pundits rely on “rhetoric” as a code for an irrelevant gesture, a non-event.
 Popular philosophical and political-scientific traditions vigorously peddle the idea that language is merely a conduit and that expression is where real thought goes to die.
 A pillar of human rights, the claimed and articulated freedom of speech is taken to mean that the power to speak abides in unlimited supply and arrives with no attending demand to reflect on its responsible consumption.
 The scholar of rhetoric is a simple curiosity, the sort of quixotic but nonthreatening seatmate that makes for a moment of distraction on a long plane ride.
 The eloquent are not to be trusted, unless they confess to being poets, at which point they are a safe accessory for rainy days.
 Authors who write without excluding the possibility that some prose reveals itself only on a second or even third reading are a presumptuous and undue burden.